santi1s/Big-Data/Wiki-Information-&-Contribution.md

 To make a change to any page, simply choose 'Edit' in the top, right hand corner of any page and make your edits!
 ![image.png](/.attachments/image-e31ec768-a73d-46ed-9e76-9f8590a8e72b.png)

+## What Needs Doing?

+Want to know what we need help working on, check our [work items](https://dev.azure.com/Supportability/Big%20Data/_workitems/recentlyupdated/) and feel free to pick up any unassigned tasks.

 ## Work Items
-You can check existing work items, or add other work items [here](https://dev.azure.com/Supportability/Big%20Data/_workitems/recentlyupdated/)!
+You can check existing work items or add other work items [here](https://dev.azure.com/Supportability/Big%20Data/_workitems/recentlyupdated/)!

 ### Add Work Item to a Page